Green room: Possible sources of the term

-It is sometimes said that the term 'green room' was a response to limelight, though the name is merely a coincidence – "limelight" refers to calcium oxide, not to the fruit or colour.
+It is sometimes said that the term 'green room' was a response to limelight, though the name is merely a coincidence – the "lime" in "limelight" refers to calcium oxide, not to the fruit or colour.
 Furthermore, limelight was invented in 1820 and the term "green room" was used many years prior to that.
 The term 'green room' is also attributed to the makeup worn by actors; long before modern makeup was invented, the actors had to apply makeup before a show and allow it to set up or cure before performing.
 Until the makeup was cured, it was 'green', and people were advised to sit quietly in the 'green room' until such time as the makeup was stable enough for performing.

 It is possible that 'green room' might be a corruption of 'scene room', the room where scenery was stored which doubled as the actors' waiting and warm-up room.
 Many actors also experience nervous anxiety before a performance, and one of the symptoms of nervousness is nausea.
 As a person who feels nauseous is often said to look "green", suggesting that the 'green room' is the place where the nervous actors wait.
 Comedian and dancer Max Wall attributes the phrase to Cockney rhyming slang, where 'greengage' is 'stage', therefore 'greengage room' is 'stage room'; like most rhyming slang, the term was shortened, hence '"green" room'.
 Rhyming slang can be traced only as early as the 1840s, whereas the phrase "green room" predates this by several centuries, making such an etymology unlikely.